What is trail maintenance?

 Mother nature and trail users of all kinds (including riders, runners, hikers and more) can have a significant impact on our local trails.
 Maintenance involves brushing back overgrowth, addressing safety concerns and sometimes re-routing sections of trail that are heavily damaged or experience water management issues.
 As the trail management organization for the Cumberland network, UROC tackles maintenance in a few ways:

 - UROC Trail Manager and Crew: this group of UROC staff address identified maintenance priorities and safety concerns on a regular basis.
 They consider direction from the UROC Board of Directors, input from the Trail Maintenance Committee as well as any reported safety concerns or trail experience issues from the public.

 - Trail Maintenance Committee: this is a group of community members that provides input to the UROC Board of Directors and Trail Manager about trail maintenance priorities.

 - Public Trail Maintenance Days: these maintenance days are open to all members of UROC and are a great way for volunteers to learn about how to maintain trails, provide support on larger scale projects and have fun!

 UROC organizes approximately 6 public Trail Maintenance Days per year to encourage our membership to come out and donate some time, to spruce up, repair, or even re-route sections of the network.
 This helps to maintain and improve the trail experience, as well as increase the sustainability of the trails.

 When is trail maintenance scheduled?

-Beginning in the spring (usually April), Trail Maintenance Days happen approximately once per month until November.
+Beginning in the spring (usually April), Trail Maintenance Days happen approximately once per month until November (scroll down the page to view this year’s scheduled dates).
 We usually take a break during July and August, when the weather and dry conditions limit how much work we’re able to complete out there.

 Where do we meet?